➤ The Story Behind Café Recuerdos

 April 7, 2015

-Ana Flores, RILA's Teaching Artist and local sculptor and Tim Ferland, Art Production Manager at the Steel Yard in Providence are seen here putting together a "maquette," or a preliminary sample of the coffee cart that will be used as a model for the Café Recuerdos project.
+Ana Flores, a local sculptor, and Tim Ferland, Art Production Manager at the Steel Yard in Providence put together a "maquette," or a preliminary sample of the coffee cart that will be used as a model for the Café Recuerdos project.

-In mid-May, Tim will begin the actual creation of the cart, which will be made of light steel and other scrap metal and canvas.
+In mid-May, Tim will begin the actual creation of the cart, which will be made of light steel and other scrap metal, and Ana will work on a design on canvas.

-In mid-May, Tim will begin the actual creation of the cart, which will be made of light steel and other scrap metal and canvas.
+In mid-May, Tim will begin the actual creation of the cart, which will be made of light steel and other scrap metal, and Ana will work on a design on canvas.

 Stay with us as we continue to document the creation of the cart and watch as the stories unfold.